0atman/noboilerplate/scripts/38-autism.md

 ## Learning About Yourself
 - [ ] some fancy "know thyself" imagary

+> The first principle is that you must not fool yourself, and you are the easiest person to fool

+-- Richard Feynman

 notes:

 If you have autism, there are many options you should persue, and your doctor can help you there.